vpa24/ESL-47---Intermediate-Low-Integrated-Reading-Writing/docs/source/unit3.md

 A concluding setence is not absolutely necessary in a muli paragraph essay.
 However, for long single paragraphs, a concluding sentence can be helpful.
 A concluding sentence singals the end of the paragraph by:

-- Resating the topic sentence using synonyms
+- Restarting the topic sentence using synonyms
 - Summarizing the main points (without repeating the same words)
 - Giving a final comment (a suggestion, an opinion, or a prediction)